dkent600/butterfly-services/README.md

 # If port is in use, either:
 # 1. Stop the other service using port 3000
-# 2. Change PORT in your .env file to a different port
+# 2. Change PORT in your .env.development file to a different port
 ```

 ### Connection Refused Errors
 - Verify the service is actually running (`npm run dev`)
-- Check the correct port in your `.env` file
+- Check the correct port in your `.env.development` file
 - Ensure no firewall is blocking the connection
 - Try `http://127.0.0.1:3000` instead of `localhost:3000`

 ### Missing API Credentials
-- Verify your `.env` file exists and has proper API keys
+- Verify your `.env.development` file exists and has proper API keys
 - Check that `USE_TEST_MODE=true` for safe testing
-- Ensure `.env` file is in the project root directory
+- Ensure `.env.development` file is in the project root directory

 ## Environment Configuration